coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

       path: /setup/self-provisioners.clusterrolebinding.yaml
     - provider: resource
       path: /setup/dedicated-readers.clusterrolebinding.yaml
     ```

-1. Re-enable e2e tests on the cluster by removing the following lines from the cluster definition:

-    ```yaml
-    # /data/openshift/<cluster_name>/cluster.yml
-    ...
-    disable:
-      e2eTests:
-      - create-namespace
-      - dedicated-admin-rolebindings
-      - default-network-policies
-      - default-project-label
-    ```

 1. Send the MR, wait for the check to pass and merge.